In addition to overseeing the university's visual identity program, PAGES offers planning

 Additional, Important Policies Regarding Publications

-The policy further states, "University agencies that require printing (or reprinting) must contact the publications director.
-In all cases where the university's print shop (PAGES) cannot handle a job because of size, technical, or equipment requirements, or scheduling conflicts, the publications director will channel the printing to an outside vendor who specializes in the type of printing required.
-The Publications Office will obtain estimates and prepare printing specifications for bidding in cooperation with the Purchasing Office."
+The policy further states, "University agencies that require printing (or reprinting) must contact publications.
+In all cases where the university's print shop (PAGES) cannot handle a job because of size, technical, or equipment requirements, or scheduling conflicts, they will channel the printing to an outside vendor who specializes in the type of printing required.
+PAGES will obtain estimates and prepare printing specifications for bidding in cooperation with the Purchasing Office."

 Customer Recommendation Regarding Publications

-Contact the Director of Print Services or a designer and tell PAGES the basic information of what you seek in that particular publication.
+Contact a designer early in the process with the basic information of what you seek in that particular publication.
 Furnishing PAGES with hard copy samples of similar publications is always helpful and is encouraged.
-Once a publication concept, design, page structure and quantity are known, PAGES then can prepare a quote for you and in most cases can be secured in 48 hours or less.
-But depending upon the total cost of the job, additional time may be necessary to procure a quote.
-Publications exceeding $18,000 must be sent out for bid per Clarion University policy with bids often ready in 10 working days.
-So, allow additional time for a larger publication.
+Once a publication concept, design, page structure and quantity are known, PAGES prepares a quote.
+Depending upon the total cost of the job, additional time may be necessary to procure a quote through Purchasing.
+Please allow additional time for larger publications.

 Certain materials are not considered official and can be sent directly to PAGES without review: